 11) The Muslim Floating Rocket or Torpedo (probably conceptualized in 13th century AD) –

 A Syrian chemist and engineer named Najm Al-Din Hassan Al-Rammah penned a book in the 13th century known as Kitab Al-Furusiyya wa Al-Manasib Al-Harbiyya (Book of Military Horsemanship and Ingenious War Devices).
-And as can be comprehended from its title, many of the designs in the book pertained to fascinating weapon systems, with one particular illustration showcasing a torpedo-like device that could move on water surface.
-Shaped like an egg, this weapon contraption was envisioned to be made from two sheet iron pans (connected at their edges), thus resulting in a pear-like structure that would have carried an explosive mixture of naphtha, metal filings and probably saltpeter.
+And as can be comprehended from its title, many of the designs in the book pertained to fascinating weapon systems, with one particular illustration showcasing a torpedo-like device that could move on the water surface.
+Shaped like an egg, this weapon contraption was envisioned to be made from two sheet-iron pans (connected at their edges), thus resulting in a pear-like structure that would have carried an explosive mixture of naphtha, metal filings and probably saltpeter.

 And the best part is – this shell was envisaged to be propelled by a large rocket system!
 Furthermore, the self-moving ‘torpedo’ entailed a probable guiding mechanism with a tail-like structure that would have kept the in-motion missile in a straight path.
-But unfortunately, researchers have not been able to find any source that mentions this floating-rocket’s actual use in any historical military engagement.
+But unfortunately, researchers have not been able to find any source that mentions this floating rocket’s actual use in any historical military engagement.

 12) 33-Barreled Organ (conceptualized in late 15th century) –

-During the late 15th century, canons were mostly of rudimentary make with their antediluvian mechanism allowing for very slow rate of fire.
+During the late 15th century, canons were mostly of rudimentary make with their antediluvian mechanism allowing for a very slow rate of fire.
 And the great Leonardo da Vinci did observe the tactical predicament, and as a solution contrived the 33-barreled organ.
 In essence, the multi-barreled weapon system was envisioned to have 33 different small-caliber guns that were to be arranged along 3 rows (with 11 guns each).
-This so-called ‘organ’ (resembling the pipes of a musical organ) was then to be supported upon a revolving platform that could also be mobile due its wheels on each side.
+This so-called ‘organ’ (resembling the pipes of a musical organ) was then to be supported upon a revolving platform that could also be mobile due to its wheels on each side.

 It is rather interesting to know that the seemingly similar volley gun was actually in usage in variant forms even before the birth of da Vinci (like the ‘Ribauldequin‘ used during the Hundred Years War).
-However, da Vinci’s 33-barreled organ was more akin to the 19th century machine gun models – like the Gatling gun that boasted of higher rates of fire without the problem of the barrel getting overheated.
+However, da Vinci’s 33-barreled organ was more akin to the 19th-century machine gun models – like the Gatling gun that boasted of higher rates of fire without the problem of the barrel getting overheated.

 13) Armored Car (conceptualized in late 15th century) –